 The IR4 chassis has USB port, but for some reason this has an DB9 plug rather than a standard USB one.
 It is an AMP cable.
 So you will need to either solder your own or source one:

 The L2 Display cable is another generally un-documented item.
 It turns out that this is just a standard MD50 - MD50 SCSI cable (also known as "micro HD50").
 So finding a compatible cable is relatively easy, but finding one long enough to install into rack and connect the door mounted L2 display is not.

-I have longish 5 foot cable which is not long enough.
-To connect the L2 Display to an L2 Controller in top of rack requires a cable that is at least 7 feet long.
-Before parallel SCSI became obselete, there appeared to be three standard length: 3 feet, 6 feet and 10 feet.
+To connect the L2 Display to an L2 Controller in top of rack requires a cable that is 10 feet long.
+Before parallel SCSI became obselete, there appeared to be three standard lengths: 3 feet, 6 feet and 10 feet.
 Go for the longest one ;-) .

-There are channels and slots in the door, handle and rack to allow you to thread the cable through:
+There are channels and slots in the rack door mount, door and handle to allow you to thread the cable through: